All Episodes

 In fact, they may start eating overseas where the atmosphere is somewhat friendlier.

-It was put together by David Camershin, PhD, Professor of Economics University of Georgia.
+It was put together by David Camershin, Ph.D., professor of economics, University of Georgia.

 And it's so true.

-It is it is so, so so true.
+It is so, so, so true.

 There's a lot of jealousy in this world.

-I'm sure there's going to be a lot of people are going to be very mad at him.
+I'm sure there's going to be a lot of people who are going to be very mad at him.

-Because he's the guy who came from nothing, made his billions of dollars, and good for him.
+I don't think he cares because he's the guy who came from nothing, made his billions of dollars, and good for him.

 We make choices every single day about what you want to do.